Tis the season for unexpected guests. Get ready with 7 Ways To Prepare For Unexpected Guests, like having clean sheets and beer ready.

-We have three bathrooms for two people in this house and that means a lot of toilet paper.
+In this house, we have three bathrooms for two people and that means a lot toilet paper holders needing toilet paper.
 Our main guest bathroom is on the bottom floor, right next to the garage.
-It always have two rolls: one on the holder itself and a second in a clear box in the corner, across from the toilet.
+It always has two rolls of toiler paper in there: one on the holder itself and a second in a clear box in the corner, across from the toilet.

-We have so many guests come and watch football in our garage, even when we’re not expecting them, and they tend to stay all day.
+We have so many guests come and watch football in our garage-turned-home theater from August until February, even when we’re not expecting them, and they tend to stay all day.
 They’ll probably need the bathroom at least once, and I don’t want that one time to be embarrassing for anyone because there’s no toilet paper.
-So I keep two rolls in there, then the rest of a pack in a closet across from that bathroom.
+So we keep two rolls in there, then the rest of a pack in a closet across from that bathroom.

 Every time our guests leave, I make sure to pop my head in that bathroom and see if the extra roll is still in the clear box or not.
 If it is, great.
 If not, I refill it.

 So, here’s an embarrassing story from my past.
 I was working a gazillion hours the week before my friend was coming to visit me when I lived in Pennsylvania.
 The night before the visit, my goal was to clean my entire apartment, including some dishes I left in the sink because I just didn’t have time.
-The night before arrives and before I could even clean one thing: the doorbell rang.
-Her was my friend … and also here was a sink full of dirty dishes and piles of mess that needed to be picked up.
+The night before arrives and I got stuck at work.
+No worries.
+I finally get home and before I could even clean one thing: my doorbell rang.
+Here was my friend … and also here was a sink full of dirty dishes and piles of mess that needed to be picked up.

 Joke’s on me.

 We love to feed people.
 Any time anyone is over, it’s so important to us to be able to feed (or at least offer to feed) our guests.
-That means our pantry and fridge need to be stocked with foods that are easy to serve in a pinch, like HORMEL GATHERINGS® Party Trays.
-Those are amazing for company.
+That means our pantry and fridge need to be stocked with foods that are easy to serve in a pinch.

-Every time we have guests, I immediately wash and change the bedding.
+Every time we have overnight guests leave, I immediately wash and change the bedding.
 It’s a really good habit because then I always know the sheets are clean for the next guests.
 It’s better than trying to remember if I did or didn’t wash them last time.

 I do the same thing with towels, too.
-If we have overnight guests, I make sure to collect all the towels from the bathroom (bath towels, hand towels, and wash cloths) and wash them right away.
+When we have overnight guests leave, I make sure to collect all the towels from the bathroom (bath towels, hand towels, and wash cloths) and wash them right away.
 That way, they’re always clean for the next set of guests.

 Now, if you have guests who just randomly stop by because they’re in the neighborhood, you wouldn’t expect them to need your guest bedroom or bathroom.
 But it happens.
 Trust me.

 Whenever I stop by my parents’ house, my phone is always dying.
-I play a lot of games on it, and I have a slight Snapchat obsession, so my phone dies often.
-Even now, I’m typing this on the iPad, slightly flipping out because my phone is on 15%.
-So when I get to their house, I’m always on the hunt for a charger.
+I play a lot of Pokemon Go, and I have a slight Snapchat obsession, so my phone dies often.
+Even now, I’m typing this on the iPad, trying to ignore my phone because it’s on 15%.
+So when I get to my parents’ house, I’m always on the hunt for a charger.